ogipogi/git-backport/readme.rst

 Need to go back to the future?

-``git backport`` will help can easily backport commits in time to other release branches.
+``git backport`` is a git plugin that will help backport commits in time to other release branches.

 Installing
 **********************